-Policy: Provide a solid waste transfer station, a recycling collection facility, and a yard waste collection facility.
-Objective a.
-Maintain and expand the transfer station as needed in order to accommodate the collection and transfer of projected solid waste materials.
-Objective b.
+a yard waste collection facility.

+- Objective a.
+Maintain and expand the transfer station as needed in order to accommodate the collection and transfer of projected solid waste materials. - Objective b.
 Maintain and expand the recycling and yard waste facilities as needed in order to accommodate the collection of projected recyclable and yard waste materials.

 Policy: Ensure that Fayette County has the capacity to meet the disposal needs for ten years.

 Objective a.
 Guarantee landfill capacity through contract with the private corporation operating the Fayette County Transfer Station.

 Policy: Increase waste reduction opportunities to achieve a 25 percent reduction of solid waste.

-Objective a.
-Continue to encourage citizen and private sector participation in recycling programs through a public education program on the county's web site.
-Objective b.
+- Objective a.
+Continue to encourage citizen and private sector participation in recycling programs through a public education program on the county's web site. - Objective b.
 Increase recycling opportunities for Fayette County residents.

-Policy: Provide appropriate closure/post closure care for the closed Fayette County landfill located on First Manassas Mile Road.
-Objective a.
-Continue to monitor landfills for presence of methane and quality of groundwater.
+- Objective a.
+Continue to monitor landfills for presence of methane and quality of groundwater. - Objective b.

-Objective b.
 Mitigate groundwater contamination by natural attenuation and reduction of methane pressures in the waste units by using an active and passive venting system.